 - Limited Global Capabilities.
 Acumatica is primarily a North American solution with very limited exposure globally.
 The product architecture has limitations when multiple countries with different currencies and sub-ledgers need to be hosted as part of the same solution.

 - Not a Fit for Larger Distributors.
-Acumatica’s sweet spot is companies under $100 million dollars in revenue.
+Acumatica’s sweet spot is companies looking for ERPs under $100 million in revenue.
 Acumatica may struggle and may be slower with the workloads for companies with over $100 million in revenue.

 - Limited Capabilities for B2C Business Models.
 Acumatica has limited support for B2C business models to support the processes of individual consumers.
-As well as limited support for B2C-centric platforms such as connectivity with marketplaces etc.
+There is also limited support for B2C-centric platforms such as connectivity with marketplaces.

 Strengths